Lori has been writing fiction since she first caught the writing bug at age nine.

 Ula entered the law office of Daniel Gorski.
-Julia, his secretary, greeted her and informed Mr. Gorski of her arrival through the intercom.
+His secretary greeted her and informed Mr. Gorski of her arrival through the intercom.
 He saw her right away.

 "There is good news and bad news," he told Ula.
-"It will take a lot more time to get the money in the Swiss bank account, which could keep you living comfortable for the rest of your life and then some."
+"It will take a lot more time to get the money in his Swiss bank account, which could keep you living comfortably for the rest of your life and then some."

 Ula was dumbfounded.
 "Where did Borys get that much money, Mr. Gorski?"